 What is a Sitemap?

 A sitemap is a file on your website that lets search engines know which pages are on your website.
 It’s quite literally a map of the structure of your site.
+With WordPress, you can have a sitemap plugin help you create your sitemap.
+Most commonly, your SEO plugin will create your sitemap for you.
 Some platforms, like Squarespace and Wix, generate sitemaps for your website without you having to do anything, so be sure to check on that before you get started in submitting to Google.

 The Google Sitemaps Report